top of page

 How I Use Digital Tools

 To stay fully present during our conversation and ensure nothing important is missed, I record an encrypted transcript with Turboscribe.
 Afterwards, I use Claude to help organise key details and Grammarly to ensure your assessment report is clear and easy to understand.
-I review and interpret all the information—these tools help streamline the administrative aspects, allowing me to spend more of my attention on you.
+I review and interpret all the information.
+These tools help streamline the administrative aspects, allowing me to spend more of my attention on you.

 bottom of page